swiftlang/swift-org-website/documentation/cxx-interop/project-build-setup.md

 ### Importing Headers from a C++ Package Target

 Swift imports C++ headers using [Clang modules](index#importing-c-into-swift).
-Swift package manager can generate a
+Swift Package Manager can generate a
 [module map file](index#creating-a-clang-module)
 automatically for a C++ target that contains an **umbrella** header.
 The generated module map file allows a Swift target that depends on such C++ target to import the C++ headers from such target.

+The umbrella header must contain a list of `#include` directives that include the target's other public C++ headers.
+The supported C++ types and functions declared in the headers listed in the umbrella header can be used in Swift, once the Clang module represented by the generated module map is imported into Swift.

 The umbrella header used by the C++ target must:
-- Use the name of the C++ target (with additional extension) as its file name.
+- Use the name of the C++ target (with an additional extension) as its file name
-- Be placed in the `include` directory in the target.
+- Be located in the target's public headers directory

-The umbrella header can then include other C++ headers in the project, which will then be imported into Swift.
+The `include` subdirectory
+is the target's default public headers directory.
+The `publicHeadersPath` property can be used to specify an alternative path for target's public headers.

 For example, the following Swift package builds a Swift command line tool that uses a C++ library: